IBM/ibm-cloud-functions-serverless-iot-openfridge/docs/BLUEMIX.md

 ```

 ### Set up SendGrid
-Log into the Bluemix console and create a SendGrid instance.
-If you don't want to pay for the minimum plan, you can go to SendGrid.com directly to request a free trial.
+Log into the Bluemix console and create a [SendGrid](https://console.ng.bluemix.net/catalog/services/sendgrid/?taxonomyNavigation=services) instance.
+If you don't want to pay for the minimum plan, you can go to [SendGrid directly to request a free trial](http://sendgrid.com/).
 Follow the developer documentation to configure an API key.
 Update `local.env` accordingly.
 There is additional information on [configuring SendGrid with Bluemix here](https://www.ibm.com/blogs/bluemix/2016/12/using-sendgrid-easy-sending-email/).

 ## Set up IoT Foundation

 ### Provision an instance of the Watson IoT Platform
-* Log into the Bluemix console, provision an instance of the service, then log into the Watson IoT Platform by launching the dashboard.
+* Log into the Bluemix console, provision an instance of the [Watson IoT Platform](https://console.ng.bluemix.net/catalog/services/internet-of-things-platform/?taxonomyNavigation=services), then log into the the service dashboard.

 ### Create device type
 * On the left side menu, choose "Devices" then click the "Add Device" button on the right.
 You'll need to create a "Device Type" first, so create one with a Name of "refrigerator-simulator", give it a Description of "A way to simulate a refrigerator", and select "Serial Number", "Manufacturer" and "Model" attributes for the new device type (e.g., using "0" as template values).